BuildCraft/BuildCraftGuide/guide_resources/assets/buildcrafttransport/compat/buildcraft/guide/en_us/trigger/pipe_signal_inactive.md

 The Pipe wire connected is not glowing.
 </lore>
 <no_lore>
-Pipe Signal Off is a gate trigger provided on any gate that also has a pipe wire of that colour is attatched to the same pipe.
+Pipe Signal Off is a gate trigger provided on any gate that also has a pipe wire of that colour is attached to the same pipe.
 </no_lore>

 <chapter name="Requirements"/>